 Our Team

-The Hop Pole Inn : saved from private development by the people, for the people
+The Hop Pole Inn: saved by the people for the people

 Simon Coombe – Chair

-After pulling pints at the Hop Pole as an impoverished Oxford student, Simon moved to London where he embarked on a career in investment banking.
-After living in Paris, Zurich, Singapore and Tokyo, he relocated back to Limpley Stoke twenty years ago with his wife, Heather, and their four children.
-As a Chartered Director and with an MBA from INSEAD, he then became a consultant and advised SMEs on strategy, financing and governance.
-He is the former Chair of Dorothy House Hospice Care, and the Limpley Stoke Parish Council and is currently the Chair of LiFERAFT, the local COVID support organization, and FLiSCA, the charity that runs the local community shop and café.
-He enjoys jogging, cycling, hiking, tennis and squash and is in the process of completing his third Wessex crime noir novel.
+After pulling pints at the Hop Pole as an impoverished student, Simon moved to London where he embarked on a career in investment banking.
+He holds an MBA from INSEAD and sfter living in Paris, Zurich, Singapore and Tokyo, he relocated back to Limpley Stoke twenty two years ago with his wife, Heather, and their four children.
+He is the former Chair of Dorothy House Hospice Care and the Limpley Stoke Parish Council and is currently the Chair of FLiSCA, the community charity that runs the local community shop and café.
+He enjoys jogging, cycling, hiking, tennis and squash and is writing his second Wessex crime noir novel.

 Sally Humpston – Company Secretary